fyousufi/Operating-System/README.md

 **caseThree.java**
 Contains the code for executing the HOS for case three's criteria.

-**HOS.java**
+**OS.java**
-Contains the core of the HOS.
+Contains the core of the OS.
 Creates all needed objects, calls the scripts for executing the Jobs, and handles the flags the user passes.

-**Job.java**
+**Process.java**
 Stores information relevant to a specific job/process; also contains functions to set and retrieve this information.

-**JobGenerator.java**
+**ProcessGenerator.java**
-Generates 20 jobs with random/default information for the Queue.
+Generates 20 process with random/default information for the Queue.

 **MainMemory.java**
 Contains all MemoryModule objects, which it creates.
 It has functions